 Whether you’re a restaurant owner in Mayfair, or the general manager of a boutique hotel in Shoreditch, you’ll know retention statistics for the hospitality industry can be dire.
 The industry’s…

 The hospitality industry is completely different to any other sector, so it follows that their interview process will be as well.
 If you’ve decided on a career in hospitality, it can be extremely flexible and rewarding, but the task of landing your dream role can be daunting.
-While the jobs in hospitality are varied, we’ve put together a few tips and tricks as to how to properly prepare for the process.
+While the jobs in hospitality are varied, from chef jobs to hotel manager jobs, we’ve put together a few tips and tricks as to how to properly prepare for the process.

 Know the business

 It’s common for the interviewer to ask about your knowledge of their establishment, so make sure you’ve done your research.
 This will depend on your experience in the industry – if you’re applying for a hotel management job for instance, you probably have some exiting knowledge about the industry and where your prospective employer fits into the market.
 However, if this is your first role in the industry, you should find out information about the brand, their market-share, and any news that has come out in the press about the company.
 Another great way to conduct your research is to visit the establishment as a customer.
 Take a friend for support, but take note of what the staff in your future position are doing to get a feel for the place.
 This will make you more confident when you step through the doors for your actual interview, as well as give you a basic idea of the process in place.

 If you have only ever interviewed in a corporate setting, you will be familiar with the kinds of questions a professional firm may ask.
 Some of these are transferable, like those covering teamwork and problem solving, however most will be specialised to the place of work.
 If you’re interviewing for a hostess job, for example, you may be asked for specific examples of when you have dealt with a conflicting schedule or VIP guest.